xinzhan/core-services.en/help/interface/attributes/faq-crs.md

 level: Experienced
 ---

-# Frequently asked questions, limitations, and best practices
+# Frequently asked questions about Customer Attributes

 Frequently asked questions and best practices for Customer Attributes in Adobe Analytics and Adobe Target.